IDC Names Securiti a Worldwide Leader in Data Privacy

 Global privacy regulations encourage organizations to be responsible custodians of their consumers' data and automate privacy and security operations.
 To operationalize compliance, organizations need to incorporate robotic automation to keep up with the current digital landscape.
 Several organizations offer software that helps companies comply with global privacy regulations, but these solutions have been restricted to mainly process-driven tasks or rudimentary data-driven functions.

 Securiti combines reliability, intelligence, and simplicity, working on the PrivacyOps framework to allow end-to-end automation for organizations.
-Securiti can help you stay compliant with the PDPL and its accompanying regulations, as well as other privacy and security regulations worldwide.
+Securiti can help you stay compliant with the PDPL and other privacy and security regulations worldwide.

 See how it works.
 Request a demo today.